-Note: In order to be valid, a municipal loan from the state trust funds must be made for a lawful purpose, and statutory requirements on the part of the municipality and its governmental authorities, prescribed as necessary to empower the municipal action involved, must be complied with.
+Note: In order to be valid, a municipal loan from the state trust funds must be made for a lawful purpose, and statutory requirements on the part of the municipality and its governmental authorities, prescribed 214.
+Election authorizing issue of bonds is not sufficient to authorize application for loan for same purpose from state trust funds.
+21 as necessary to empower the municipal ac-tion involved, must be complied with.
 Handlos v.
-State Line, 233 W 145, 288 NW 748 state or federal government.
-20 Atty.
-Gen. 214.
+State Line, 233 W 145, 288 NW Atty.
+Gen. 858.
+Where lands located in municipality where lands located in municipality which obtained state trust fund loan and levied irrepealable tax to pay same subse-quently are acquired by county through tax deed, (5a) has no application when county sells such lands to United States.
+28 Atty.
+Gen. 118.